If you see any suspicious vehicles or activity, please report it to the station on 01526 342581 (ask for the RAF Police Flight or guardroom).

 If you want photos of anything taxiing out of the southern HAS complex, or a closer look at aircraft lining up on the runway, go for a walk (that's walk, not drive!) along the field edge to the taxiway corner (M).
 The farmer has deliberately left the a wide uncultivated area at the edge of this field so people can use it for viewing, but if you abuse it by driving your car down here or by leaving litter he will block all access - so please treat the area with respect.
 You'll be shooting through a chain link fence unless you really want to lug a huge ladder with you (minimum 5 step size or more - if you do, please don't lean it against the fence - this will attract the attention of the RAF police in short order).
 Also please note that the farmer does not mind people using this corner of the field but you must stick to the edge of the field and not take a short cut across it!

-As well as head-on shots down the taxiway, you can get good side-on shots (morning only because of the sun position), and this is also the closest you can get to the runway end for shots of aircraft beginning their take-off roll.
+As well as head-on shots down the taxiway, you can get good side-on shots (until mid afternoon because of the sun position), and this is also the closest you can get to the runway end for shots of aircraft beginning their take-off roll.
 For aircraft joining the runway from the northern taxiway it isn't ideal as the lie of the land means their wheels are usually obscured for much of the time - a ladder definitely helps with this.

 Offering more parking space, if the farmer doesn't object, is a track running alongside the approach lights (N).
 It's also a good place to take head-on photos of anything landing.
 While here you may notice that the Typhoons and other visiting fighter types often fly quite a tight circuit and bank hard over just East of here.
 Rather than go for a long walk along the track, back in the car, drive North and take the first right heading back South.
 The double yellow lines on either side of the road will alert you to when you are under the approach, and just South of here (O) you may get lucky with some nice top-side photos of fighters banking onto finals.
 Obviously you can't park by the roadside here, but if you call in at High House Farm and ask for Paul, he'll let you leave your car in the farm yard there.
 Be warned - it's hit and miss waiting for that topside shot!